 SKIN CANCER is the most common type of cancer.
-More than 2 million Americans are diagnosed with skin cancer each year.
+Between 2 to 3 million people all around the world are diagnosed each year with skin cancer.

 With early detection and treatment, skin cancer is highly curable.
 The most common warning signs of skin cancer include changes in size, shape, or color of a mole or other skin lesion or the appearance of a new growth on the skin.

 No matter what your skin color is, you can get skin cancer.
 Some people have a higher risk of developing skin cancer than others.
-Age is a key risk factor, but there are many other risk factors.
+Whereas age is a key risk factor, but there are many other risk factors as well.

 People with a higher risk for skin cancer have:

 Your medical history also can increase your risk of getting skin cancer.
 You have a much greater risk of developing skin cancer if you have:

 BCC is the most common type of skin cancer.
 BCC appears on the skin in many shapes and sizes.
 You may see a dome-shaped growth with visible blood vessels; a shiny, pinkish patch; or a sore that heals, and then returns.
 BCC usually develops on skin that receives lots of sun, such as the scalp, nose, neck, and hands.
 BCC rarely spreads to other areas of the body, but it can grow deep into tissue and bone.

 SCC is the second most common type of skin cancer.
 SCC appears on the skin in many shapes.
 You may see a crusted or rough bump; a red, rough flat patch; a dome-shaped bump that grows and bleeds; or a sore that does not heal or heals and returns.
 SCC commonly develops on skin that is exposed to the sun, such as the face, ears, lips, back of the hands, arms, and legs.